scott-haines/gcp-k8s-rancher/README.md

 Firewall rule to allow all internal TCP and ICMP traffic to flow.
 This is for development purposes only, in a production environment internal traffic flow should be limited to only the required ports.
 ### google_compute_firewall allow-ssh-from-anywhere-to-bastion
 Firewall rule to allow ssh (TCP 22) access to the bastion resource from any IP address.
+### google_compute_firewall allow-http-https-from-anywhere-to-rancher-web
+Firewall rule to allow http (TCP 80) and https (TCP 443) access to the rancher-web resource from any IP address.

 ## bastion.tf
 ### google_compute_instance bastion